person Tia Zanella

 2. Authenticate: az login

-3. The authenticate user must have a read permission to one or multiple target subscriptions, you can execute the producer on your local machine or decide to invoke the producer using a scheduled job using a service account with your favourite software or platform.
+You can execute the producer on your local machine or invoke it using a scheduled job with a service account on your preferred platform.

 CLI usage